-Effective communication with your doctor is important for you and your family when someone you love suffers from early-onset dementia or Alzheimer's disease.
+Effective communication with your doctor is important for you and your family when someone you love suffers from dementia or Alzheimer's disease.
 Here are some tips for having the most effective doctor's appointments.

 Get Permission in Writing